Riverdale butcher John retires after 48 years

 A Larne-based butcher who has over five decades of experience under his belt has hung up his apron for the last time.

-John Thompson, whose business is based at Riverdale in the town, retired recently after running the shop for 48 years.
+John Thompson, whose business was based at Riverdale in the town, retired recently after running the shop for 48 years.

 The premises has been taken over by Dean and Hugh Hodge, formerly of McKeen’s on Dunluce Street.